syncronicc/syncronicc/README.md

 ### <ins>Background</ins>

 - **As of right now im free to commision, I have a lot of technical expertise in frontend but I can be full-stack.**

+- **Version control and team collaborations have been one of my most perfected skill if I can call it that.**

 - **I am just getting started into vehicle mechanics so I wont be taking anything related to them as I am not that experienced in this area of developing.**